nigarixx/Learning-C/README.md

 23.c - Displaying two integers and return true if either one is 5 or their sum or difference is 5.

 24.c - Writing three integers from the user and find second largest number among these.

+25.c - Converting specified days into years, weeks and days.

+26.c - Accepting three integers and find the maximum of three.